‘This is not what democracy looks like:’ Northwestern students travel to Iowa to canvass for candidates, attend historic caucuses

 Unlike the caucus Blake attended, Maude said his caucus ran smoothly.
 Warren barely reached the viability threshold after the first alignment, but when a tie resulted between the number of delegates for Warren, Sanders and Biden, the IDP officials gave Warren the extra delegate because she was two votes away from receiving one more.
 Maude said he arrived at home around 10 p.m., just as the news broke that the caucus results were not coming through on time.

-After the chaos that erupted Monday night and unreliability of the IDP, Maude said he began questioning the integrity of the Iowa caucus as the first chance for voters to indicate support for candidates.
+After the chaos that erupted Monday night and the unreliability of the IDP, Maude said he began questioning the integrity of the Iowa caucus as the first chance for voters to indicate support for candidates.
 He said Iowa’s 90 percent white demographic doesn’t give a full reading of the country, and the large number of apathetic or undecided voters who were easily swayed during the caucuses are major problems with the current system.

 “If you had asked me a month ago, I would’ve defended the Iowa caucus to my grave,” Maude said.
 “I honestly don’t think caucuses are necessarily the best way to go anymore for accessibility and a lot of other reasons.
 I think Iowa should probably switch to a primary at this point.”